Slayer95/aura-bot/CLI.md

 This flag is disabled by default.

-## \`--allow-share-units\`

-When enabled, this flag allows players in a multiplayer RTS game to share control of their units with their teammates.
-This feature is particularly useful in team-based matches, where players may need to coordinate strategies, assist allies, or manage units in case a teammate becomes temporarily unavailable.

-Shared unit control enables teammates to:
-- Issue movement and attack commands to each other's units.
-- Manage economy and production by controlling allied structures.
-- Provide tactical support by micro-managing units during engagements.

-This feature is commonly used in competitive play, cooperative campaigns, and team-based multiplayer modes where coordination is essential.

-This flag is disabled by default.

-## \`--no-allow-share-units\`

-When enabled, this flag prevents players from sharing control of their units with their teammates.
-Each player retains exclusive control over their own units and structures, ensuring that no unintended actions or strategic interference occur from allies.

-Disabling unit sharing may be preferable in games where:
-- Players want to maintain complete individual control over their armies.
-- Tactical miscoordination due to shared control could be a disadvantage.
-- Competitive integrity is a priority, preventing any potential misuse of unit sharing.

-This option ensures that each player is fully responsible for their own forces, reinforcing independent strategic decision-making.

-This flag is disabled by default.

 ## `--allow-save`

 When enabled, this flag allows players to save the game during a multiplayer